geoopt/geoopt/README.rst

     pip install git+https://github.com/geoopt/geoopt.git

-2. pypi (this might be significantly behind master branch)
+2. pypi (this might be significantly behind master branch but kept as fresh as possible)

 .. code-block:: bash